evanwill/openrefine-b/content/3-demo.md

 - <span class="term">Export</span>
     - When clicking the Export button, you will be exporting the current subset of your data, i.e. what you can view with the current filters and facets applied.
 This is amazingly helpful for creating data subsets quickly in different formats!
     - "OpenRefine project archive to file" -- this export is the internal Refine format.
 Only use this if you want to move or share the Refine project itself to another computer.
-    - Many exciting formats available! (unlike Excel, Refine correctly encodes and forms all export formats ensuring you will have good data for the next steps of your project)
+    - Many exciting formats available! (unlike Excel, Refine correctly encodes and formats all export options ensuring you will have good data for the next steps of your project)
     - "Templating" -- allows you to export *any* type of file by editing the template elements and using GREL expressions.
 Each row will iterate through your template and be exported to a plain text file.
 By default it is set up to export JSON, but can be modified to create anything--transform your table into a novel!